my-telegram-bots/Pixiv_bot/readme.md

 To access R18(g) contents, You must fill the config.json->pixiv->cookie.
 You can login via your browser and open developer tools to select network tab and get the cookie you logined.
 ## ua
-get newest chrome useragent: https://t.me/chrome_useragent
+get lastest chrome useragent: https://t.me/chrome_useragent
 ## pximgproxy
 i.pximg.net proxy